YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 Performs addition of two large numbers.

-The addition starts from the least significant digit and handles the carry generated during addition.
+The addition starts from the least significant digit and processes the numbers digit by digit.

+It handles:

+* Addition of corresponding digits
+* Carry
+* Different number of digits
+* Creating the result list

+Example:

 ```text
    999